National Agricultural Literacy Curriculum Matrix

 - The roots of some plants are edible.

-- Although we can’t see them, roots are a vital plant structure.
-Roots anchor plants in the ground, absorb water and nutrients from the soil, transports food, and stores food for the plant.
+- Roots anchor plants in the ground, absorb water and nutrients from the soil, transport food, and store food for the plant.

 - Farmers grow plants for us to eat.